9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 ## Introduction

-In this lab, I focused on managing users, groups, organizational units (OUs), and policies in Active Directory.
-I also explored how to create and assign user home folders and applied Group Policy Objects (GPOs) to enforce security and meet organizational standards.
+In this lab, I focused on User Access Management in Active Directory.
+I created Organizational Units (OUs) to structure resources, added users and groups, and configured home folders for centralized data storage.
+Additionally, I implemented Group Policy Objects (GPOs) to enforce security settings like password policies and logon banners.

 - `User`: An individual account in Active Directory that can log in and access resources.